 To each member of the top overall relay team.
 By February 24, if we have multiple Female teams and/or multiple Masters teams, we will add these awards:

 - 5 teams in either – 1st place medals for each member

 - 12 teams in either – 1st, 2nd, 3rd place medals to each member

-All unclaimed medals will be available for pickup at Runners’ Choice any time after Tuesday, March 26, 2019.
+All unclaimed medals will be available for pickup at Runners’ Choice any time from Tuesday, March 17, to Friday, March 17, 2020.

 Aside from medals, we also track records in six categories:

 - Female – four women, any age